-The Department of Public Safety, Division of Administrative Services, on behalf of the Alaska Wildlife Troopers Vessel Section (AWT), is soliciting proposals for the fabrication of one 32' - 36' aluminum patrol vessel and appropriately-sized trailer.
+The Department of Public Safety, Division of Administrative Services, on behalf of the Alaska Wildlife Troopers Vessel Section, is soliciting proposals for the fabrication of a 33' - 35' patrol vessel for use in Southeast, Alaska, with a home port of Sitka.
+A more detailed description including Scope of Work is provided in Section 3.